 She also is an media expert and in-demand speaker on sports and concussions.
-She co-authoring “Back in the Game: Why Concussion Doesn’t Have to End Your Athletic Career“, by Oxford University Publishing on youth sports and concussions.
+She is the co-author of the award-winning “Back in the Game: Why Concussion Doesn’t Have to End Your Athletic Career“, by Oxford University Publishing, on youth sports and concussions.
 Gerstner was presenting moderator, on concussions and sports, at the South by Southwest Interactive Sports festival in 2015.

 He serves as an instructor and mentor for MSU students who are seeking broadcast careers.